OSUrobotics/Physical-Robotic-Manipulation-Test-Facility/docs/Software/software.md

 ## Arm/Manipulator Control

 Our [infrastructure-arms repository](https://github.com/OSUrobotics/infrastructure-arms) provides a template, as well as drivers and example code for the Kinova Gen 3 and Kinova JACO 2 arms.
-Instructions to use, or to modify for other manipulators is avaliable in the repository's README.
+Instructions to use, or to modify for other manipulators is available in the repository's README.